Bonsai handles the back office. You focus on the work you love.

 These costs can be offset from your annual 'gross' income, and you pay a lower tax bill or have a lower taxable income during the tax season.
 You can have either a standard or itemized deduction.
 Either of the two reduces your taxable income.
 The IRS sets the standard deduction, it is a rate that is ordinary, fair and necessary for your business while the itemized deductions will help you go deeper beyond the usual deception to cover for some other expenses.

-Some freelancers tax deductible expenses
+Self employment tax Texas deductible expenses

 Subscriptions and memberships: cost related to professional memberships and industry subscriptions.